Here are some common signs of a scam.

 We may contact you for research

-As a way to improve our services, from time to time we will invite customers to take part in research.
-This may be by email.
-A genuine customer research email from us will not contain any of the tell-tale signs mentioned previously.
+To improve our services, we sometimes invite customers to take part in research.
+We may offer a gift card in return for participating.
+This invitation may be by email.
+A genuine customer research email from us will not have any of the signs of a scam described on this page.